What is Myopia?

 Lower quality of life.
 Having blurred vision may leave children unable to perform daily tasks or enjoy their favourite activities.

 Safety.
-Vision impairment and blindness can occur in younger and older adults if progressive myopia is left untreated in childhood.
+Vision impairment can occur in younger and older adults if progressive myopia is left untreated in childhood.

 Lasting eye damage.
 Myopia, especially high myopia, may lead to serious pathological eye conditions such as glaucoma, retinal detachment, myopic macular degeneration and cataracts.